Early Signs of Knee Pain: Causes, Symptoms & Red Flags

 Acute Onset of Joint Pain

 Investigating sudden knee pain and its potential causes.
 Sometimes, knee pain can occur suddenly without any apparent cause.
-Acute joint pain might be the result of injuries, inflammation, or infections.
+Acute joint pain might result from injuries, inflammation, or infections.
 Understanding the possible causes is essential for timely treatment and optimal recovery.

 Pain While Bending the Knee and Applying Pressure